 This means we need to make changes to the network of pylons, cables and substations that transport electricity around the country, so that everyone has access to clean electricity from these new renewable sources.

-Further information on each of the above works, a map, and visualisations showing the eastern and western extensions can be seen below.
+Further information on the works, a map, and visualisations showing the eastern and western extensions can be seen below.

 Norwich Main substation is located approximately 3 miles south of the city of Norwich, to the west of the A140 and south of the A47.
 The village of Dunston is to the west, and Swardeston to the east.

-The western extension will be approximately 5 hectares in size, similar to the existing substation.
-The eastern extension will be up to a hectare in size.
+The western extension will be approximately five hectares in size, similar to the existing substation.
+The eastern extension will be up to one hectare in size.

 No additional overhead lines or pylons will be required as part of the project.
 Three existing 132 kV pylons located to the south of the substation will be removed and replaced with a short section of underground cable to enable the extension.

-Construction traffic would use the existing site access from Mangreen.
-Within the site, a new temporary access road will be built, in addition to the existing road.
+Construction traffic is using the existing site access from Mangreen Lane.
+Within the site, a new temporary access road has been built, in addition to the existing road.

-The extension of the substation is separate to our proposals for the Norwich to Tilbury project, which is proposed to connect into Norwich Main.
-The substation extension is needed to connect the Hornsea Project Three offshore wind farm, and the Sheringham Shoal and Dudgeon offshore wind farm extensions.
+The substation is separate to our proposals for the Norwich to Tilbury project.
+It is needed to connect the Hornsea Project Three offshore wind farm, and the Sheringham Shoal and Dudgeon offshore wind farm extensions.
 It would also facilitate the connection of Norwich to Tilbury, should that project be consented.

 Yes, the substation extensions would still be required to connect new offshore wind generation.